 False breakouts frustrate many new traders.
 Pros know they are a part of trading and a huge opportunity.
 Here’s how to use them to your advantage.

-It’s a big pattern, so lots of people are watching it.
+It’s a visible pattern, so lots of people are watching it.
 The price breaks above the pattern and starts to fly higher.
-It moves 50 pips above the pattern but then starts to tank.
-It moves back into the pattern, dropping below recent swing lows.
+It moves above the pattern…for a time…and then starts to tank.

 New traders are frustrated by this, blaming manipulation, algorithms, or stop loss hunters.
 They are angry or sad they lost (or didn’t make a big profit like they expected), and don’t realize a real opportunity to make their money back is staring them right in the face.